KwatMDPhD/Note/use_a_computer.md

     .../ 🍎 Apple's

-    Tiny Beasts/ 👯‍♀️ Shared by Amanda
+    Project 1/ 👯‍♀️ Shared by a person

     .../ 👯‍♀️ Shared by someone else